lkhphuc/jupyter-kernel.nvim/README.md

 - `JupyterAttach`: 1st argument is path to kernel's json.
 If no path is provided, a popup will appear to select a running kernel to attach.
 - `JupyterDetach`: detach buffer from kernel
 - `JupyterInspect`: inspect object under cursor.
 This command send the current line and cursor location to `jupyter_client`, it is up to the kernel to decide which object to inspect.
+- `JupyterExecute`: send code to execute in kernel.
+Support 3 options in order:
+  - Visual mode: Send current selection, lines are properly joined with `\n`
+  - Normal mode with argument: Send entire argument as one line
+  - Normal mode without argument: Send current line

+- Buffer variable `vim.b.jupyter_attached` to check if current buffer is attached to any kernel.

 ```lua
 vim.keymap.set("n", "<leader>k", "<CMD>JupyterInspect<CR>", {desc = "Inspect object"})